DevChatter/DevChatterBot/docs/Configuration.md

   "TwitchClientId": "secret"
 }
 ```
 If you're not worried about your twitch credentials, skip using the secret manager and just replace the word "secret" with each credential that is required.
-Keep the parentheses, of course.
+Keep the quotation marks, of course.

 You don't need to be an active twitch streamer to run the bot: